 LC-MS/MS analysis of paraquat and diquat herbicides is an important tool for protecting human and environmental health.
 However, the ion-pairing reagents that are commonly used to improve retention, resolution, and peak shape have a negative impact on sensitivity and can contaminate the system necessitating frequent cleaning.
 The LC-MS/MS analysis of paraquat and diquat presented here provides complete separation and good peak response for both target analytes in a fast, 7-minute gradient run without the use of troublesome ion pairing reagents.

 Analyses of halogenated pollutants can be difficult because samples often are contaminated with nontarget compounds and methods can require rigorous quality control.
 This technical guide covers sample extraction, cleanup, and GC-ECD analysis.
 Includes chromatographic analysis of chlorinated pesticides, PCBs, chlorinated herbicides, haloacetic acids and more on a single column set.
-Request free printed copies today.
-(PDF - 3612kB)
+(PDF - 0kB)

 A New Solution for Trace-Level Analysis of 1,4-Dioxane in Drinking Water: Large Volume Injection in an Unmodified Splitless GC Inlet